Buzzology/jelly-widgets/UI/README.md

 # Future
 - Subscription coupons (10% discount for you and the referred person for as long as they're a subscriber)
 - Create user account/profile
+- Make generators and validators look like the entity they're validating. e.g medicare looks like a medicare generator

 # Done
 - Widget not found placeholder (use widget)